ideatoproduct/ideatoproduct/README.md

-## Hi there 👋
+# Hi there 👋

-I have been building production software since 2016.
-University of Belgrade trained, with nearly a decade of continuous senior engineering work across four companies spanning e-commerce, staffing, media, and AI.
+### I have been building production software since ***2016***. ***University of Belgrade trained***, with nearly a decade of continuous senior engineering work across four companies spanning e-commerce, staffing, media, and AI.
 That work has been recognized beyond the codebase.
 I have traveled to the United States and other international forums as part of a nation-backed team representing Serbia on AI topics, which is not something that happens by accident or by resume alone.

-Today I build AI products end to end.
+### Today I build AI products end to end.
 Not demos.
 Not API wrappers.
 Systems where the AI is doing real work inside the product and the output is something a real user or business depends on.

-Two recent examples.
-MintUGC is an AI video generation SaaS platform I designed and shipped solo.
-Users create custom avatars, generate scripts with GPT, and edit their final video inside a browser-based editor.
-The whole flow runs on Next.js, Supabase, PostgreSQL, and TypeScript.
-I also built an automated computer vision pipeline for a luxury watch retailer that processed over 1,000 product images using PyTorch and OpenCV, eliminating manual photo editing while preserving the visual precision that luxury authentication demands.
-Any artifact in the output risked making a genuine watch look counterfeit.
-That constraint shaped every decision in the pipeline.

-The clients I work best with are AI founders and CTOs who are building a real product and need someone who can own the architecture from the data layer through the model layer to the user-facing output.
+### The clients I work best with are AI founders and CTOs who are building a real product and need someone who can own the architecture from the data layer through the model layer to the user-facing output.
 If you need a RAG pipeline that retrieves the right context instead of guessing around it, an agentic workflow that replaces a manual process, or a full-stack AI product built from scratch, that is the work I do.

+---

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)